 You know how brand designers always say that your brand is more than your logo?
 When we say that, we are talking about the deep stuff that makes up the foundation of your brand.
 But when it does come to the design of your brand, there is also more to that than just the logo too.
 Your brand design is made up of your logo, fonts, colors, patterns, icons, and other elements.

 These pieces are what define your style and what set the tone for all of your branded material.
 Having an incomplete brand design is like wearing a fancy dress with no shoes.
 Brand elements are essential in completing the look and feel of your brand.

 What are brand elements?

-How can they be used to extend your brand?
+How they can be used to complete your brand

-Brand elements are a key part of my branding process and the part that I feel really completes the brand.
-Even if we start with the logo, I don’t feel like I’ve truly delivered a brand to my client unless I give them the whole package.
-Establishing elements like specific fonts, colors, patterns, and icons for your brand will give you that complete package too and help ensure that your brand is represented consistently in everything that you do.
+Brand elements are a key part of my branding process and the part that really completes the brand.
+Even if you start with the logo, you won’t truly have a full brand unless you get the whole package.
+Establishing items like specific fonts, colors, patterns, and icons for your brand will give you that complete package too, and help ensure that your brand is represented consistently in everything that you do.

 Take a look at your brand visuals.
 Do you have design elements that complete your brand or is it just a logo and colors?
 If you need to expand your brand elements to create a more complete and cohesive brand, utilize templates or work with a designer to expand your design pieces.